-When a command completes, the TPM puts the results into the data FIFO, which is read via the TPM_DATA_FIFO_x register.
-Once the TPM has data that can be read, the TPM sets TPM_STS_x.dataAvail = 1 and it remains 1 until all data from the command response are read.
-After the last byte of the response is read, the TPM sets TPM_STS_x.dataAvail = 0.
-The TPM uses TPM_STS_x.burstCount field to throttle the response out of the data FIFO.
+When a command completes, a TPM puts the results into the data FIFO, which is read via a TPM_DATA_FIFO_x register.
+Once a TPM has data that can be read, a TPM sets TPM_STS_x.dataAvail = 1 and it remains 1 until all data from the command response are read.
+After the last byte of the response is read, a TPM sets TPM_STS_x.dataAvail = 0.
+A TPM uses TPM_STS_x.burstCount field to throttle the response out of the data FIFO.

-After sending a command, the Software reads the TPM_STS_x.dataAvail register to see if the response from the TPM is available, indicating a command has completed.
-If the TPM_STS_x.dataAvail field is 1, at least 1 byte of the command response data is available.
+After sending a command, the Software reads a TPM_STS_x.dataAvail register to see if the response from a TPM is available, indicating a command has completed.
+If a TPM_STS_x.dataAvail field is 1, at least 1 byte of the command response data is available.

-- 1. Upon completing a command, the TPM SHALL place the command's response data in the data FIFO. - 2.
-The TPM SHALL set TPM_STS_x.dataAvail = 1 as an indication to the Software that the command has completed and data is available to be read from the data FIFO.
-When the last byte of the response data is read from the data FIFO the TPM SHALL set TPM STS x.dataAvail = 0.
+- 1. Upon completing a command, a TPM SHALL place the command's response data in the data FIFO. - 2.
+A TPM SHALL set TPM_STS_x.dataAvail = 1 as an indication to the Software that the command has completed and data is available to be read from the data FIFO.
+When the last byte of the response data is read from the data FIFO a TPM SHALL set TPM STS x.dataAvail = 0.